ryanwisely/csci340blog/_posts/2019-09-25-second-post.markdown

 ###### designing the site

-using a custom template to style my blog was rather daunting because there's so much flexibility on what material i want to add to the website.
+using a custom template to style my blog was rather daunting because there's so much flexibility on what material could to added onto the website.

 now **that** is a good thing, however, it requires a lot more meticulousness on the programmer's end to make sure all of the small, customized pieces are still intact and working.